Our Investment strategy

 Property Acquisition/Development Methodology

-Identification, consideration and recommendation of assets suitable for acquisition and/or development will be undertaken by the designated Head of Commercial Development & Investment in conjunction with internal resource and outside specialist guidance and professional support, as required, procured in accordance with the Council's established Contract Procedure Rules.
+Identification, consideration and recommendation of assets suitable for acquisition and/or development will be undertaken by the designated Head of Commercial Development & Investment in conjunction with internal resource and outside specialist guidance and professional support, as required, procured in accordance with our established Contract Procedure Rules.
 These investment opportunities will initially be submitted to IST for consideration and subsequently to the IGB.

 All investments considered for purchase will undergo qualitative and quantitative appraisal to establish portfolio suitability and risks.
-In addition, 3rd party advice will be called upon where specialist market knowledge is required.
+In addition, third party advice will be called upon where specialist market knowledge is required.
 It is recognised that some of the cost of feasibility work and technical appraisal and assessment will be abortive.

 All commercially based investments and/or developments involve risk and, at each stage of the process, the commitments made will be at risk as there can be no guarantee that the investment will be secured, or a fully successful development will be achieved.
 The terms of the agreement between the parties will seek to mitigate the inherent risks.
 Moreover, the timing of the exercise can also be a critical factor in achieving optimum success, particularly in terms of market conditions, the state of the national economy and levels of investment confidence within the development industry.